-It’s inevitable; if you’re living in Barcelona long enough, you’re going to have to see a doctor at some point.
+It’s inevitable; if you’re an expat living in Barcelona long enough, you’re going to have to see a doctor at some point.
 You do not generally have to pay your own money for health care if you are registered properly or have private health insurance.
 The process is a little different depending on your situation.

 EU Citizens should carry their European Health Insurance Card (EHIC) to ensure they receive free emergency health care.
 However, EU citizens who are resident in Spain should register with a doctor (see #3 below) to ensure they receive free health care in all situations.

 Health Care in Barcelona for Americans & Other Non-EU Citizens